gcyuan/diHMM/README.md

 By default, the model trained has 30 nucleosome-level states and 30 domain-level states.
 To reduce the training time a smaller number of states can be given as an input to the function.

-For example: To train the model with 20 nucleosome-level states and 10 donain-level states use the command.
+For example: To train the model with 20 nucleosome-level states and 10 domain-level states use the command.

 ```
 >> runDiHMMTrain({'GM12878', 'H1hesc', 'K562'}, 'hg19', 20, 10, 'modelGHKChr17',  1)
 ```
 See the file runDiHMMTrain.m in 'main' for a description of the input parameters.
 After training the model, the model and bed files to visualize the states in a genome browser are saved in the 'results' folder, subfolder 'modelGHKChr17', and the model parameters are displayed.

-Nuclesome and domain states can be labeled with different functional categories, eg, Promoter, Weak Enhancer, Super-Enhancers, etc. To see available categories use the commands
+Nucleosome and domain states can be labeled with different functional categories, eg, Promoter, Weak Enhancer, Super-Enhancers, etc. To see available categories use the commands

 ```
 >> plotDomainAnnotations